 If you were to cook the rice directly in the soup, you would cook until just done, then turn off the heat.
 Don’t simmer long once the rice is in the pot!
+Also, you may need to add a little extra liquid, as the rice will absorb some.

 Health disclaimer The Site offers health and nutritional information and is designed for educational purposes only.
 You should not rely on this information as a substitute for, nor does it replace, professional medical advice, diagnosis, or treatment.
 Click here for more information.